 I do not think my litany of attempted assaults is much different from most women in my generation.
 And I don’t think it is odd that I don’t remember all the details of each encounter.
 What readers should notice is that in the cases where I knew the assailant well, I either remember his name or would recognize his face.
 I don’t remember how I got to certain places, where those places were, or how I got home.
 What I remember – what most survivors remember – is the violation.
 Memories of these violations make mothers send our daughters (but not our sons) to college with mace and give lectures about never going to the bathroom without a girlfriend, never setting your drink down at a party, and how to hold your car keys between your fingers like a weapon.
 Who are we trying to protect them from?
 Other girls or women?

-We do better when we know better and surely after the past two weeks of he said/she said and the past year of #metoo, we know better.
+That said, we do better when we know better and surely after the past two weeks of he said/she said and the past year of #metoo, we know better.
 So, let’s do better with all the young men in our lives, beginning when they are toddlers, helping them have empathy and respect for all people.
 Let’s avoid the “boys will be boys” excuses.
 Let’s challenge it when our sons say things like, “Girls can’t….” because that statement is the beginning of boys thinking girls are less than them.
 Let’s teach the idea of consent, teaching our boys that they should ask any girl before they kiss her – much less anything else.
 And, for heaven’s sake, let’s not emulate a president who encourages the habit of making fun of women who have the guts to step forward. #betheantidote